Photo: © Virginia Liberatore

 About the Author

 Steven Simon served on the National Security Council staff as senior director for Middle Eastern and North African affairs from 2011 to 2012.
 He also worked on the NSC staff from 1994 to 1999 on counterterrorism and Middle East security policy.
 These assignments followed a fifteen-year career at the U.S. Department of State.
-Between government assignments, he was Hasib Sabbagh senior fellow for Middle Eastern studies at the Council on Foreign Relations, analyst at the RAND Corporation, and deputy director of the International Institute for Strategic Studies; he is currently Robert E. Wilhelm Fellow in International Studies at Massachusetts Institute of Technology.
+Between government assignments, he was Hasib Sabbagh senior fellow for Middle Eastern studies at the Council on Foreign Relations, analyst at the RAND Corporation, and deputy director of the International Institute for Strategic Studies; he is currently a Senior Analyst at the Quincy Institute for Responsible Statecraft and the Robert E. Wilhelm Fellow in International Studies at Massachusetts Institute of Technology.
 He is the co-author, among other books, of The Age of Sacred Terror, winner of the Arthur C. Ross Award for best book in international relations.